106 E. Sixth Street

 If you’d prefer to visit a wonder of the natural world, check out Inner Space Cavern in Georgetown, Texas.
 Inner Space Cavern is about 26 miles north of Austin in Texas Hill Country.
 Along the tour you will see beautiful helictites, ancient flowstones, and giant columns.
 It’s a cave.
 It’s pretty cool.
 Check it out.

 The Texas Memorial Museum is the main exhibit hall of the Texas Natural Science Center at the University of Texas at Austin.
-Since 1939 the museum has fascinated thousands with over 5 million specimens of biological history.
+However, since 1939 the museum has fascinated thousands with over 5 million specimens of biological history.
 The museum was awarded the title “Best of Austin” in 2002 and 2005 by the Austin Chronicle.
 More importantly, it’s free!

 The Austin City Limits (ACL) Music Festival is an annual three-day music festival that has taken place every fall since 2002.
 Nearly 200 bands from all over the world come to the festival every year to play rock, indie, country, hip-hop, reggae, bluegrass, folk, electronic and other genres of music.
 Pizza, pies, tacos, salads, burgers, barbeque, and many other dishes are available at the Austin Eats Food Courts.
 An estimated 65,000 people attend the festival each day, making it the largest music festival in Texas.